atlassian/react-beautiful-dnd/README.md

 |}
 ```

-- `provided.placeholder (?ReactElement)` The `Draggable` element has `position:fixed` applied to it while it is dragging.
+- `provided.placeholder (?ReactElement)` The `Draggable` element has `position: fixed` applied to it while it is dragging.
 The role of the `placeholder` is to sit in the place that the `Draggable` was during a drag.
 It is needed to stop the `Droppable` list from collapsing when you drag.
 It is advised to render it as a sibling to the `Draggable` node.
 When the library moves to React 16 the `placeholder` will be removed from api.

 ```js
 <Draggable draggableId="draggable-1">